-The anticipated direct costs budgeted for the entire period of performance for an FY22 VRP Translational Research Award will not exceed \$1.0M.
+The anticipated direct costs budgeted for the entire period of performance for an FY23 VRP TRA should not exceed \$1M.
 Refer to Section II.D.5, Funding Restrictions, for detailed funding information.

-Awards will be made no later than September 30, 2023.
+Awards will be made no later than September 30, 2024.
 For additional information refer to Section II.F.1, Federal Award Notices.

-The CDMRP expects to allot approximately \$1.6M to fund approximately one VRP Translational Research Award application.
+The CDMRP expects to allot approximately \$1.6M to fund approximately one VRP TRA application.
 Funding of applications received is contingent upon the availability of federal funds for this program as well as the number of applications received, the quality and merit of the applications as evaluated by scientific and programmatic review, and the requirements of the government.
 Funds to be obligated on any award resulting from this funding opportunity will be available for use for a limited time period based on the fiscal year of the funds.
-It is anticipated that awards made from this FY22 funding opportunity will be funded with FY22 funds, which will expire for use on September 30, 2028.
+It is anticipated that awards made from this FY23 funding opportunity will be funded with FY23 funds, which will expire for use on September 30, 2029.

-Following selection of projects for VRP funding, the VRP may share FY22 TRA applications and reviews with the National Eye Institute (NEI) of the NIH for independent funding consideration.
+Following selection of projects for VRP funding, the VRP may share FY23 TRA applications and reviews with the National Eye Institute (NEI) of the NIH for independent funding consideration.
 Additional or separate application information may be required by NEI.
 The number of applications to be considered for funding by NEI is indeterminate and contingent upon NEI's determination of the quality of applications and funding availability.